Amoralpa11/SBI-project/README.md

 Once the recursive function has finished we are able to build the macro-complex/es obtained from the identifiers at the final nodes of the recursive tree.
-This enables us to work only with one structure to wich we add and remove chains every time we move up/down the tree, therefore, minimizing the memory usage of the computer.
+This enables us to work only with one structure to which we add and remove chains every time we move up/down the tree, therefore, minimizing the memory usage of the computer.

 Lastly, we optimize the model using **modeler conjugate gradient**.
-This function tweeks the sidechains so as to minimize the overall energy of the macro-complex.
+This function tweaks the sidechains so as to minimize the overall energy of the macro-complex.

 ### Evaluation
 *Do we have to evaluate the energy of the model??*
-In order to validate the model we should analyse using a prosa like software to asses the energy of the interacting surfaces that where not in the starting set.
+In order to validate the model, we should analyze using a prose like software to assess the energy of the interacting surfaces that were not in the starting set.

 ### Output

-The output of this function are pdb files of the macro-complex/es built from the pairwise interactions.
-If the user specified of passing an already build structure it returns a new directory named XXXX_all_interactions cotaining the pdb files of the pariwise interactions.
+The output of this function are PDB files of the macro-complex/es built from the pairwise interactions.
+If the user specified passing an already build structure it returns a new directory named XXXX_all_interactions containing the PDB files of the pairwise interactions.

 ## Complementary software

 This package includes complementary functions which can be set by the user.
-* Allows the user to pass a protein-RNA interaction to rebuild the model.
+* Allows the user to pass a protein-RNA interaction to rebuild the model. (**To be decided**)
-* Allows the user to pass pdb interaction files of more than 2 proteins.
+* Allows the user to pass PDB interaction files of more than 2 proteins.
-* Allows the user to pass a full protein complex to be broken into pairwise interaction pdb files.
+* Allows the user to pass a full protein complex to be broken into pairwise interaction PDB files.
 * Allows the user to pass the stoichiometry so as to specify the components of the macro-complex.
 * Allows the user to pass a number of subunits he wants the model to have in case the macro-complex is theoretically infinite.

+## Tutorial